 I’ve never been particularly good at steering cars in Grand Theft Auto (1997 ongoing) or Saints Row (2006 ongoing), but maneuvering any vehicle in Greenvale is right out frustrating.
 They all behave like empty matchboxes on an unsmooth icy surface.
 Especially the upgrades will make it harder to drive in a straight line; and even if one manages to do so, there are invisible obstacles that will cause the vehicle to get stuck or abruptly flip around by 180° either vertically or horizontally.
-And even though that should have been reason enough to stop playing, I just could do it.
+Although that should have been reason enough to stop playing, I just could not do it.

 The lame combat and frustrating driving could be off-putting, but Deadly Premonition right out shines through its framing and dialogs.
 Following York’s interactions with the Greenvalians quickly captivates players similar to how well written novels or great movies do it.
 Players can engage with other characters by either solving puzzles or doing some fetch quests for them.
 Through this, they not only learn more about the people of the small town, but also receive helpful items, like Emily’s weather doll that replenishes health, or George’s handheld transceiver that allows York to fast travel.
 What’s more, all characters have their daily routines with some side quests only being doable under certain weather conditions and during set hours.
 Thankfully, beds and cigarettes forward time, while The Tree of Anna changes the weather, which should help players get the conditions they need.
 Additionally, York can feel hungry and sleepy, needs to shave, can run out of breath, aside from his clothes starting to smell if he wears them for too long.
 At first, he may sound like a high maintenance Tamagotchi (1997 – 2014), but these mechanics won’t bother players at all.
 Food and shelter are everywhere to be found and so are bathrooms and wardrobes.